harun27/radar_sim/README.md

 # radar_sim
 - This project tries to simulate an FMCW radar tracking system
 - Multiple targets can be placed anywhere with given movement types
-- Multiple FMCW radars can be positioned to make localization and tracking possible using algorithms like Multilateration and GNN (Global Nearest Neighbor)
+- Multiple FMCW radars can be positioned to make localization and tracking possible
+- The plane wave assumption for the radars are assumed
 - Transmission signals are not investigated because synchronization is too expensive
 - Movement types currently supported:
     - constant
     - linear
     - circular
+- A basic implementation of a tracker was done using the following algorithms:
+    - A novel approach for Multilateration described below to detect multiple passive targets using only the distances of the radar measurements
+    - DBSCAN for clustering multiple reflections of the same target
+    - IMM-Estimator with a KF and an EKF to include the CT and CV motion models for filtering, smoothing and prediction and to support maneuvers
+    - GNN for data association with a scoring function to not lose tracks if they are not detected
+- The Algorithms used for this tracker are programmed so it is possible to easily switch them out and test other ones
 - The simulation can be controlled with the keyboard for better debugging:

 | Key | Function |